- Sorry, we can't provide additional information about this job right now.

 -

-Kenyon College, a highly selective, nationally ranked liberal arts college in central Ohio, invites applications for a One-year postdoctoral fellowship in The Center for American Democracy (CSAD) at the rank of Postdoctoral Fellow beginning in August 2026.
+Kenyon College, a highly selective, nationally ranked liberal arts college in central Ohio, invites applications for a one-year Visiting Assistant Professor of Japanese beginning in Fall 2026.
+The successful candidate will teach five courses, both within the Japanese language program and in the candidate’s area of expertise.
+A Ph.D. in Japanese language and literature or related field is required.
+ABD candidates near completion of the dissertation will also be considered.
+Field of specialization is open.
+The successful candidate will have native or near-native fluency in Japanese and English.
+Experience in teaching Japanese to English-speaking students at the college level is preferred.
+Candidates with a proven track record of teaching diverse student populations through inclusive pedagogy are particularly encouraged to apply.
 To apply, candidates should visit the online application site found at http://careers.kenyon.edu.
-A complete application will be composed of 1) a cover letter discussing the applicant’s research and scholarship undertaken, its relevance to the field or discipline, and prior teaching experience; 2) a statement of the applicant’s teaching philosophy; 3) a Curriculum Vitae; 4) an unofficial transcript; and 5) three (3) letters of recommendation.
-All application materials must be submitted electronically through Kenyon’s employment website.
-Review of applications will begin February 27, 2026, and will continue until the position is filled.
-Completed applications received by the February 25, 2026 deadline will be guaranteed full consideration.
+A complete application will be composed of 1) a cover letter discussing the applicant's research and scholarship undertaken, prior teaching experience, courses they can offer, and experience with and plans for teaching diverse student populations with inclusive pedagogy; 2) a Curriculum Vitae; 3) a statement of teaching philosophy; 4) an unofficial graduate transcript; and 5) contact information for three professional references.
+All application materials must be submitted electronically through Kenyon's employment website.
+Review of applications will begin on March 30, 2026, and will continue until the position is filled.
+Completed applications received by the March 30, 2026, deadline will be guaranteed full consideration.

 We will email you new jobs that match this search.